Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Here we took an existing test and rather than configure a mock to return a preconfigured response, we create a fake blob storage and fill it with data directly.
 This way we don't need to assume that retrieving a document should call a certain method, but instead just rely on the completeness of the behavior provided by our fake.

-However, despite being able to eliminate one of the assumptions, we are still left with another one.
-Our test still expects that calling `GetDocumentAsync()` should look for the document inside the `docs/` namespace.
+However, despite being able to eliminate most of the assumptions, we didn't get rid of all of them.
+Namely, our test still expects that calling `GetDocumentAsync()` should look for the file inside the `docs/` namespace, as that's where we're uploading it to in the arrange phase.

-Even though we replaced a mock with a fake, we are still relying on internal interactions between `DocumentManager` and `IBlobStorage` as a means to facilitate preconditions in our test.
-In other words, our test still verifies internal specifics, rather than the behavior.
+This problem stems from the fact that we are yet again relying on how `DocumentManager` interacts with `IBlobStorage`, but this time it's not caused by the test double but by the design of the test itself.
+To avoid it, we need to adapt the scenario so that it revolves around the external behavior of the system and not its relationship with the dependencies.

-To avoid this, we need to redesign the scenario so it only relies on the top level interface:
+Here is how we can achieve that:

 ```csharp
 [Fact]